 in one Editorial However, it was not only the declining estrogen production at the onset of menopause that was held responsible for the observed increase in risk.
 The scientists justify their assumption with the fact that in the current study, taking hormone replacement therapy had no effect on the described increased risk of atrial fibrillation or heart failure.

-From the 12.09. bis 16.09.22 contributions and campaigns on the subject of “gynaecology” fuel your knowledge.
+Gyn Camp From the 12.09. bis 16.09.22 contributions and campaigns on the subject of “gynaecology” fuel your knowledge.
 Be there!
+To the program |

 What does that mean for everyday life?

-For everyday clinical practice, the study results may mean that, in addition to asking about classic cardiovascular risk factors, women should also have a gynecological anamnesis.
+For everyday clinical practice, the study results may mean that, in addition to asking regarding classic cardiovascular risk factors, women should also have a gynecological anamnesis.
 This aspect is discussed controversially in the guidelines. the guideline The American Heart Association has listed a premature onset of menopause (before the age of 40) as a “risk enhancer” for atherosclerotic diseases – there is no such reference in the European guidelines.
 Even in the conventional risk calculators, the start of the menopause has not been taken into account.

 Image source: Naomi August, unsplash.